 - arrangements to review the plan

-- the steps involved in the development of the TCAs and record their agreement to proceed
+- discuss the steps involved in developing the TCAs with your patient

-- the collaborating providers who will contribute to the TCAs and provide treatment and services
+- discuss the multidisciplinary team who will contribute to the TCAs and provide treatments and services

 - treatment and service goals for the patient

 - treatment and services that collaborating providers have agreed to give